Outline and Scope

 Title: Robot-Assisted Gait: What About the Cardiometabolic Load?

 Abstract: Lately, robot technology is being increasingly implemented in the gait rehabilitation of neurological patients (e.g. stroke patients).
 The aim of this development has been to reduce the physical load of the therapist and increase the training duration and intensity of the patient.
 In the past, research on the effects of robot-assistance has been mainly focused on gait related parameters.
 Yet, little is known about the effects of the cardiometabolic load (e.g. energy consumption, heart rate or minute ventilation).
 Nevertheless, neurological patients are often confronted with impaired cardiorespiratory fitness, which is a major risk factor in the development of cardiovascular diseases.
 Hence, it is important to gain insight in these aspects – both for safety as well as training related aspects.
-Numerous characteristics (e.g. type of robot, level of assistance, speed and duration of walking, disease severity or stage of rehabilitation) however, complicate the estimates of the cardiometabolic load during robot-assisted gait.
+Numerous characteristics (e.g. type of robot, the level of assistance, speed and duration of walking, disease severity or stage of rehabilitation) however, complicate the estimates of the cardiometabolic load during robot-assisted gait.
 This presentation will review the current literature on cardiometabolic load during robot-assisted gait as well as preliminary results of own work in stroke patients.
 Particular gaps that still need to be targeted in the future will be highlighted.

 Eduardo Rocon (Consejo Superior de Investigaciones Científicas)